jbcoe/polymorphic_value/draft.md

 A `polymorphic_value`, `v`, will dispose of its owned object when `v` is itself destroyed (e.g., when leaving block scope (9.7)).

-A `polymorphic_value` object is empty if there is no owned object (The stored pointer is `nullptr`).
+A `polymorphic_value` object is empty if there is no owned object (the stored pointer is `nullptr`).

 Copying a non-empty `polymorphic_value` will copy the owned object so that the